Skario2/VoiceMed/README.md

 - 📄 Documents are processed using OCR + GPT.
 - 🗃️ Extracted data is stored in the PostgreSQL database.
 - 📊 Doctors and staff receive structured insights with reduced manual input.
+- You can call the following number for the AI assistant +3197010274423

 ---